 This book will remain unpublished indefinitely.
 In the meantime, the full manuscript can be requested on a donation basis.
-With a $10 or more donation through Venmo, Zelle or Quickpay, Paypal or by other means, you will receive a copy of the e-book, on the condition that the received copy is only shared within your immediate family.
-At the end of every year in the future, you will receive an indexed, updated version of the book for free.
+With a $15 or more donation through Venmo (use my venmo username @Yong-Huang-13 or email firstname.lastname@example.org), Zelle or Quickpay, Paypal, or by other means, you will receive a copy of the e-book, on the condition that the received copy is only shared within your immediate family.
+In the future, a few days before Christmas, you will receive an indexed, updated version of the book for free, every year.

 Brief Timeline and Blog